 Fortunately, you can now rely on useful domain name generator tools online to help you find the ideal name for your site.
 These tools are free to use and will combine keywords of your choice.
 They shuffle through all sorts of combinations and alterations providing you with thousands of fun and exciting domain name ideas.

 It has a really cool layout with different boxes for each type of name created.
-In the screenshot below I used the keywords: Find Similar Sites
+In the screenshot below I used the keywords: Bee

 Here are a few more useful domain name creation tools – they are all free to use: